-Configure an AI agent targeting automotive repairbusinesses in your preferred states or regions.
-The agent searches continuously, finds businesses that haven't been pitched by competing brokers, verifies every phone number and email, and delivers them directly to your pipeline โ automatically, every day.
+Configure an AI agent targeting automotive repair businesses in your preferred states or regions.
+The agent searches continuously, checks each phone number and email, and delivers prospects directly to your pipeline as it finds them.

 Not all automotive repairbusinesses are equal funding candidates.
 JYNI's AI agents filter for the highest-conversion business types in this vertical โ so your pipeline stays focused on deals most likely to close.

 Auto shops with consistent weekly bank deposits from a mix of cash, card, and insurance payments are strong candidates.
 Monthly revenue above $15,000 and at least 12 months in operation are the baseline.
 Shops with fleet service contracts (serving commercial businesses, government vehicles, or delivery fleets) have particularly stable, contractual revenue.
+For collision-heavy shops, ask how much revenue is insurance-pay vs customer-pay โ long A/R cycles may point to factoring or a LOC instead of MCA.
 Avoid shops in areas with declining local populations or those showing consistent revenue drops over the past 6 months.

 Ask about specific equipment they've been delaying โ this is usually the entire conversation starter and deal driver